 Create a Laravel Middleware (Register & Use with Example)

-Laravel middleware is like a bridge between requests and responses in a laravel application.
-Learn in this post how to create and register a middleware in laravel application.
+Laravel middleware is like a bridge between requests and responses in a Laravel application.
+Learn in this post how to create and register a middleware in a Laravel application.

 How Does a Laravel Middleware Work?